Tecmo: Nippon Yacht Co, Ltd

 On July 31, 1967, the Nippon Yacht Corporation was established to handle the real estate of ships.

 On December 6, 1982, Nippon Yacht Co, Ltd was renamed "Tehkan Electronics Corporation".

 Merger of Tecmo and Tehkan Electronics Corporation.
 Focus on console video games

-On April 1, 1987, Tecmo Co., Ltd merged with its sister company Tehkan Electronics Corporation.
+On April 1, 1987, Tecmo Ltd. merged with its sister company Tehkan Electronics Corporation.
 The former's name was retained for the merger but the latter was the actual surviving company.